stefanroyalbully/GoHighLevel-Documentation/README.md

 ### Structured Data: `assistantOverrides.variableValues`

+In the `Structured Data` Tab inside the selected assistant, click the `Add Property` button to add new properties.
+These are subject to data capture requirements.
+For fields that can only be either Yes or No, set them as a `boolean` in the `Type` dropdown.

+If you are not sure what to use, a good fallback would be to set them as `string`.

+**For example:**

 | Name               | Description                                                                                      |
 | ------------------ | ------------------------------------------------------------------------------------------------ |
 | firstName          | Either the provided {{firstName}} if the caller confirms it or the caller's first name.          |